apache/incubator-baremaps/docs/examples/openstreetmap/index.md

 ```
 baremaps serve \
-  --com.baremaps.osm.database 'jdbc:postgresql://localhost:5432/baremaps?user=baremaps&password=baremaps' \
+  --database 'jdbc:postgresql://localhost:5432/baremaps?user=baremaps&password=baremaps' \
   --config 'config.yaml' \
   --watch-changes
 ```

 Well done, a local tile server should have started and you can open a map of Liechtenstein in your browser ([http://localhost:9000/](http://localhost:9000/))!
 Baremaps dynamically generates a blueprint [Mapbox Style](https://docs.mapbox.com/mapbox-gl-js/style-spec/) from the YAML configuration file.
 It is aimed at quickly previsualizing the data and provides a foundation for creating more complex styles.
 Here, notice the flag `--watch-changes`, it enables the browser to reload automatically whenever the configuration file changes, which greatly accelerates the process of composing vector tiles.

 ![Mapbox Preview](screenshot.png)